 PENELOPE MOROUT (or Mourrut, due to her double nationality) is an interdisciplinary dance artist and choreographer, who is intrigued by creating hybrid artworks through the intersection and fusion of diverse techniques, from both performing and visual arts (movement improvisation and expanded choreography, sketching and drawing, crafting, filmmaking, multimedia).
 She holds two bachelor degrees from the National School of Dance (K.S.O.T.) in Athens and the National Technical University of Athens – School of Architecture (Greece).
 In July 2020, she graduated with Distinction from the two-year Master’s Theatre Practices Programme at ArtEZ University of the Arts (The Netherlands), where she specialized in a holistic approach on performance production and dramaturgy, by combining academic research and artistic practices.
-Her work expands from sculpting dance-theatre performances and participatory multimedia installations to designing theatre sets and making mixed-media video-dance animations.
+Currently assigned as Programme Coordinator for the Master’s Performance Practices at ArtEZ and included in the creative team of TANZAHOi International Screendance Festival Hamburg, her work expands from sculpting dance-theatre performances and participatory multimedia installations to designing theatre sets and making mixed-media video-dance animations.

 “I imagine that my skin is translucent, that it does not constitute the border where “I am” begins and ends.
 I hate compromises, I am an “all or nothing” kind of person.
 I can’t help but acting impulsively and savour life in its most ripe moment: NOW.
 I am passionate about art as a means of making sense to this extraordinarily inconceivable world we live in”.